portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 # Guest Setup Guide
 This document is a general overview and guide of installation, features, and optimizations of a QEMU/KVM guest/virtual machine (VM).
-You may also view example XML files of which you may use as a template.
+Review the XML references below or view example XML files, of which you may use as a template.

 ## Table of Contents
 - [Guest XML Layout](#guest-xml-layout)